Jodios/SampleMovement/game/characters/README.md

 # Orange Character (Others to come)
 ---
-I am loaded all sprites associated to the characters movement in a 3x3 matrix.
+I am loading all sprites associated to the characters movement in a 3x3 matrix.
 Each direction has 3 sprites:

 0. Idle state of direction